-10 Creative marketing strategies for your startup business
+10 Creative Marketing Strategies for your Startup Business

-Being a startup myself, the main focus is to save money by becoming even more creative with my marketing plans.
 Your website may not be big enough to gain affiliates, PR recognition or endorsements as yet, but getting smart about growing your audience will make all the difference in a few months.

 Let's act fast and smart - here are my top 10 tips:

 - Get your articles into magazines or trade newspapers.
 This move can carry much more weight than a simple blog post - you will still target your audience, but across a wider field.
 The power of guest blogging is still rather important.

 - Network.
 Become a people person - network as much as you can.
 Take time to join in with the conversations, follow up any leads that cross your path and don't be afraid to pick up the phone or respond to an email.
 Building a strong network is important!
 Although key, its great practice not to burn yourself out trying to get to know everyone.
 Networking is supposed to result in genuine relationships, so although there may be a business related benefit, the important elements are genuine connection and communication.

 - Listen to your customers.
 For good market research and feedback on your product or service keep your ear to the ground.
 For genuine feedback use social media platforms, such as Facebook, Instagram or Twitter - customers tend to be very honest here.
 It may also be helpful to create a survey, with Survey Money, to find out what your target audience really think.
 You can then use that information to make improvements to your business.

 Marketing doesn't have to result in using Google pay-per-click to achieve high returns - it can be free and enjoyable.
 Being a startup is all about tactics and compromising to save and grow at the same time.
 Yes, one day you will need to pull out your cheque book and hire a marketer, but for now utilise your time and money in the right way.